MinaPecheux/Advent-Of-Code/2015/Python/README.md

 For this puzzle, we can do a bit of data pre-processing as in Day 1, by replacing the ``<``, ``^``, ``>`` and ``v`` characters by the corresponding horizontal and vertical deltas.
 After this transformation, we can easily apply the move to our current coordinates.

+In both parts, I use sets.
+This built-in Python container type is useful here because it is a collection of *unique* items, thus whenever I add a coordinate that was already there it won't change anything, and I will end up with a list of all the unique houses that Santa visited.
+Then, taking the size of this container directly gives me the number of houses that were visited at least once.

 In Part II, we can use a modulo on the current instruction index to know whether it should impact Santa's or the Robo-Santa's position.

 ## Day 4: The Ideal Stocking Stuffer